 We recommend that the walls are cleaned once a week in order to keep them in top shape.
 Dust and debris are always in the air-particularly in schools, offices and restaurants-so it’s important to treat the moss wall with the same level of care as other fixtures and fittings.

 Dusting the moss wall will preserve its lush, green appearance.
-We recommend using a damp cloth or duster.
+We recommend using a feather duster.

 When it comes to cleaning frequency, an ‘as-needed’ approach is more than necessary.